siteworxpro/new-hire-test/README.md

 This project uses php version 7.3.
 All of the documentation is available here [https://www.php.net/docs.php](https://www.php.net/docs.php)

-Slim PHP is the framework used.
+*Slim PHP* is the framework used.
 You can find specific documentation here [http://www.slimframework.com/docs/v3/](http://www.slimframework.com/docs/v3/)

+*Eloquent ORM* is used for the model layer.
+Documentation can be found [here](https://laravel.com/docs/5.0/eloquent) on it's use

 ## Javascript